The Specchia Hideaway

 Rooms

 The villa spans two floors, with a boho-chic style flowing throughout.
-Expect white-washed walls, colourful textiles and vintage ceramics, hand-crocheted bedspreads and soulful antique furniture.
+Expect white-washed walls, colourful textiles and ceramics, hand-crocheted bedspreads, soulful antique furniture and vases of fresh flowers.

-Upstairs are four spacious bedrooms, named after colours as seen on cushions, bedheads and wardrobes.
+Upstairs are four light-filled spacious bedrooms, named after colours as seen on cushions, bedheads and wardrobes cleverly covered with vintage Toile de Jouy wallpaper.
 Blue and Azure can be made up as doubles or twins, the other two are doubles.
-Each top-floor bedroom has wooden shutters, original tiled floors, and opens onto a beautiful, large wraparound terrace with shaded seating and views over the garden – one of many spots at and around the villa for you to while away the day.
-In the two upstairs bathrooms (one with shower, one with tub) original sinks and patterned tiles take you back in time.
+Each top-floor bedroom has original tiled floors and wooden shutters opening onto a large wraparound terrace with fabulous views over Specchia and the distant Adriatic Sea.
+A shaded seating area provides the perfect spot for sunset.
+In the two upstairs bathrooms (one with shower, one with tub) original Gio Ponti sinks and patterned tiles take you back in time.

-Downstairs is the fifth bedroom, a small double; plus there's a double sofa bed in the Reading Room if needed.
-Guests in these rooms get their own shower bathroom on the ground floor, with a dressing room.
+Downstairs is the fifth bedroom, a small sunny double; plus there's a comfortable double sofa bed in the spacious but slightly darker studio if needed.
+Guests in these rooms share a shower bathroom on the ground floor, with a dressing area.

-The comfy and eclectic living room has a massive fireplace and squashy sofas: a proper home from home.
-But we really love the look of the large, covered, open-sided porch on the ground floor, which runs two sides of the villa and has a long dining table plus a lounge area with built-in sofas at one end.
-We can imagine spending most of our time here.
-The gardens have mature trees, delightful day beds, covered walkways, gnarled olive groves, a barbecue and a fire pit.
+The comfy and eclectic living room has a massive fireplace, squashy sofas and a cute bar in the corner: a proper home from home.
+But we spent most of our time on the large open-sided veranda which runs two sides of the villa and has a long dining table, plus a lounge area with built-in sofas at one end.
+Venture beyond to find the gardens with delightful day beds, hammocks, covered walkways, fruit orchards and gnarled olive groves.
+There’s no shortage of places to hide away.

 Features include: